Portrait of Lieutenant Clifford William King Sadlier

 Ordinary Seaman Edward (Teddy) Sheean VC (1923-1942, 19yo)

-Teddy Sheean was born at Lower Barrington, Tasmania, on 28 December 1923.
-At the completion of his education he worked on farms in the area where he grew up.
-He enlisted into the the Royal Australian Navy Reserve in April 1941.
+Edward "Teddy" Sheean was born in Lower Barrington, Tasmania on 28 December 1923.
+After leaving school, he worked on farms in the local area before enlisting in the Royal Australian Navy Reserve in April 1941.

 Portrait of Sergeant William Henry Kibby